 - Website.
 You can submit comments to DCA through the NYC rules website at http://rules.cityofnewyork.us. - Email.
-You can email comments to Rulecomments@dca.nyc.gov. - Mail.
-You can mail comments to Carlos Ortiz, Director of Legislative Affairs, New York City Department of Consumer Affairs, 42 Broadway, 8th Floor, New York, NY 10004. - Fax.
-You can fax written comments to the Department of Consumer Affairs, (646) 500-5962. - By speaking at the hearing.
+You can email comments to Rulecomments@dca.nyc.gov. - By speaking at the hearing.
 Anyone who wants to comment on the proposed rule at the public hearing must sign up to speak.
 You can sign up before the hearing by calling (212) 436-0345.
-You can also sign up in the hearing room before the hearing begins at 10:00 AM on April 10, 2020.
+You can also sign up via teleconference before the hearing begins at 10:00 AM on April 10, 2020.
 You can speak for up to three minutes.